-Still, we run {\bf Algorithm 2} with $N = 10^{8}$ samples and collect coupling times to compute the rate of geometric ergodicity.
-Noise magnitudes $\epsilon$ are the same as before.
-The $\mathbb{P}[\tau_{c} > t]$ vs. $t$ plots are demonstrate in log-linear plot in Figure \ref{fig2}.
-The coupling time still has a good exponential tail.
-The slope of the exponential tail vs. $\epsilon$ is also plotted in Figure \ref{fig2} (lower right corner).
-In spite of slower mixing rate, the slope of exponential tail drops linearly with the strength of noise, which is same as the exponential mixing example.
-This is because the slow mixing of ${\bm Z}$ is caused by a longer return time from very small neighborhood of the neutral fixed point.
-Very small noise is sufficient to ``shake'' trajectories away from the neutral fixed point and maintain a suitable mixing rate.
-Hence, the effect of slower-mixing rate can not be observed unless the noise term becomes extremely small.
-We refer \cite{blumenthal2017lyapunov, blumenthal2018lyapunov} for some recent theoretical results for similar maps with very small random perturbation.
+where $\{\zeta_{n}\}$ are i.i.d. standard normal random variables.
+Still, we run {\bf Algorithm 2} with $N = 10^{8}$ samples and collect all the coupling times to compute the rate of geometric ergodicity.
+Noise magnitudes $\epsilon$ are chosen the same as in Section 4.1.
+The $\mathbb{P}[\tau_{c} > n]$ versus $n$ are demonstrate in the log-linear plot in Figure \ref{fig2} (the left and middle panel).
+We see that the coupling time distribution still admits exponential tails, the slope of which versus $\epsilon$ is computed and plotted in Figure \ref{fig2} (the right panel).
+Note that despite a slower mixing rate (polynomial) of $f$, the slope of the exponential tail still drops linearly with respect to the noise magnitude, which is same as the exponential mixing example in Section 4.1.
+This is because the slow mixing of $f$ is due to a longer return time from the very small neighborhood of the unique neutral fixed point $x=0$.
+A very small noise is already sufficient to ``shake'' the trajectories away from the neutral fixed point to maintain a suitable mixing rate.
+Hence, the effect of slower-mixing rate is hard to be observed unless the noise term becomes extremely small.
+We refer to \cite{blumenthal2017lyapunov, blumenthal2018lyapunov} for more recent theoretical results of similar maps with very small random perturbation.